1 / 10

 Kia says there’s more to the XCeed than that, however.
 While it looks and feels an awful lot like a Ceed on stilts, the only body panels it shares with the hatch are the front doors.
 As well as being higher than the Ceed, it’s also ever-so-slightly longer and wider, too.

-You’d struggle to tell inside.
+You’d struggle to tell inside with the Kia XCeed.
 It really does look like a carbon copy of the Ceed’s cabin, although that’s not necessarily a bad thing.
 It’s a comfortable car, with supportive seats and a well-designed cabin.
 There’s plenty of standard equipment, with all models getting alloy wheels, a reversing camera and a touchscreen media system with Apple CarPlay and Android Auto.

-Adults in the back will feel a bit cramped and the boot is nothing to shout about.
+Adults in the back will feel a bit cramped in the Kia XCeed and the 426 litre boot capacity is nothing to shout about.
 If practicality’s important, you’d be better looking at a Kia Sportage or the estate version of the Ford Focus Active.

 The increase in ride height and means the XCeed is more comfortable to drive than the Ceed, with its soft suspension absorbing lumps and bumps in the road nicely.
 It’s not quite as agile as the Ford Focus Active but few drivers will have any complaints about how the XCeed drives.